I’ve been on a carnivore diet for more than ten years. I’ve tried countless delivery services during this time, including ButcherBox and Whole Foods.

 Both ButcherBox and Whole Foods have high meat sourcing standards.

 - Beef — 100% grass-fed and grass-finished.
-The cattle are humanely raised without any antibiotics or hormones.
-The animals are pasture-raised.
+The cattle are humanely raised without any antibiotics or hormones .
 The beef comes from Australia, as they have high animal welfare standards.

 - Pork — Raised crate-free.
 They also have heritage-breed pork such as Duroc, Berkshire, and Chester White.
-Humanely-raised pork has a slower maturation process which results in better marbling and richer flavor.
+Humanely-raised pork has a slower maturation process, resulting in better marbling and richer flavor.

 - Free-range chicken — Free-range organic chicken, USDA certified.
 Chicken are raised without cages or crates and have outdoor access seasonally.